alexholcombe/teachingATHK/readings/controllingForVsControl.md

 That meaning of "control" [survived in modern English usage](https://forum.wordreference.com/threads/passport-control.2188162/) in the "Passport Control" facilities at airports, where passports are checked, not controlled.
 So, when you hear "control group", it may help to think "Passport Control".
 The  control group is included as a a check that the factor you are interested in is responsible for the outcome of interest in the experimental group.

-## The independent variable of an experiment is *controlled*

-In an experiment, the independent variable is literally (in the modern English sense) controlled by the experimenter.
-That is, it is manipulated.
-If there are two groups in the experiment, that leads to what you can call the "experimental group" and the "control group".

 ## *Controlling for* in an observational study